II. Qualifications to be a Candidate

 VII.
 Qualifying FAQs

-To qualify for elected office in Alabama, candidates must file documents with several entities: the Alabama Democratic Party (or local County Chair), the Alabama Ethics Commission, the Alabama Secretary of State or Probate Judge, and the IRS.
+To qualify for elected office in Alabama, state candidates must file documents with several entities: the Alabama Democratic Party (or local County Chair), the Alabama Ethics Commission, the Alabama Secretary of State, and the IRS.

-BE SURE TO SEND ALL MAILINGS TO EACH ENTITY CERTIFIED.
+BE SURE TO SEND ANY MAILINGS VIA CERTIFIED MAIL.

 WARNING: It is imperative that you immediately file the Statement of Economic Interests form with the Ethics Commission.
 Failure to timely do so may result in your disqualification as a candidate.